Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques: The state of the art

 \subsubsection{Cross-layer Methodologies}

 Fidelity~\cite{HBL2020} is an accurate logic-level error simulator for \acp{DNN} accelerated via custom circuits.
 By exploiting a deep knowledge of the regular structure of \ac{DNN} hardware accelerators, Fidelity is able to reproduce and track in software the effects of \acp{SEU} occurring in the underlying hardware platform and affecting both the weights and the neurons.
-Moreover, based on the application of Fidelity to a set of large networks the authors draw the following considerations: \begin{inparaenum}[i)] \item not only the weights but also neurons and neuron scheduling highly affects the resilience of the network; \item the adopted data precision has an impact on the resilience; and, \item the larger the perturbation in the output of the neuron, the more likely the network suffers from a mis-classification. \end{inparaenum}
+Moreover, based on the application of Fidelity to a set of large networks the authors draw the following considerations: \begin{inparaenum}[i)] \item not only the weights but also neurons and neuron scheduling highly affects the resilience of the network; \item the adopted data precision has an impact on the resilience; and, \item the larger the perturbation in the output of the neuron, the more likely the network suffers from a mis-classification. \end{inparaenum} \nuovo{An evolution of the same method and tool has been later presented in \cite{HH+2023}, carried out on the NVDLA architecture~\cite{NVDLA}, used to investigate the effects of hardware faults (namely, single event upsets but applicable to other models) on training performance and accuracy.
+A detailed investigation is carried out, leading to valuable insights that can also be generalized to different platforms.
+Based on the outcomes, the authors propose a hardening solution based on a tailored partial re-execution of training runs when a problem is detected.}

 The work in \cite{LF+2021} presents an analysis framework aimed at predicting the propagation of \acp{SEU} affecting the registers of a CPU executing a \ac{CNN}.
 The SIMICS system simulator is employed to simulate the entire CPU and the executed \ac{CNN}; corruptions in the CPU registers are introduced to simulate \acp{SEU}.
 A small set of fault simulation experiments are first performed to extract data that are later used to train a Generative Adversarial Network (GAN).
 The GAN represents the actual core of the methodology since, after its training, it is used to predict, layer by layer, the percentage of faults that will be masked, those that will cause a crash and the ones that will lead to a \ac{SDC}.